csgillespie/efficientR/main.md

 ### Type consistency

 When programming it is helpful if the return value from a function always takes the same form.
-Unfortunately, not all of base R functions follow this idiom.
+Unfortunately, not all base R functions follow this idiom.
 For example the functions `sapply()` and `[.data.frame()` aren't type consistent

 ```r